COMPETITIVE GOVERNANCE

 Violent Crime Mitigation Civil Liberties Rating Floors are restrictions on the Sector Board level, the CRA level, and anyone with inherent government authority in the Violent Crime Mitigation System.

-The executive leader of every Rating System has the power to grant reprieves and pardons for offenses within their Sector's jurisdiction; the pardon or reprieve must be granted twice at least 60 days apart to take effect.
+The executive leader of every Rating System has the authority to grant reprieves and pardons for offenses within their Sector's jurisdiction; a pardon or reprieve must be granted at least twice, with at least 60 days between grants, to take effect.

-The Rating System must mandate the prominent display of ratings at the point of purchase, advertisements, among other prominent places as defined by 40% of the Rating System.
+The Rating System must mandate the prominent display of ratings at the point of purchase, in advertisements, and in other prominent places as defined by 40% of the Rating System.

-The federal Rating System Parent Sector Board must set a Rating Floor regarding the proper respect, cooperation, full faith, and credit between and within all CRA Structures per narrowly drawn category; a 40% vote sets or increases the Rating Floor, and a 70% vote lowers the Rating Floor.
+The federal Rating System Parent Sector Board must set a Rating Floor to ensure proper respect, cooperation, and full faith and credit among and within all CRA Structures at all levels, within narrowly drawn categories; a 40% vote sets or increases the Rating Floor, and a 70% vote lowers it.

-Rating Systems with a 40% vote may set a Rating Floor for integrity, and a 70% vote lowers integrity Rating floors.
+Rating Systems with a 40% vote may set a Rating Floor for integrity, widely defined, and a 70% vote lowers the integrity Rating floors.

 CRA Section 11: Taxation

-Every entity must pay the fee of membership for their CRA in every Sector.
+Every person and entity must pay the membership fee for their/its CRA in each Sector.

-Individual membership fees and funding obligations start at the age of 13; the fees and obligations start at $0 and must increase 1.66% per month, of the full funding and obligation amount, until the person must fully take on their funding obligation responsibilities of a citizen; no one may shelter their fees nor funding obligations by conducting transactions through a person with a lower tax or fee obligation; this graduated fee and tax obligations do not include sales taxes, business taxes, organization taxes, or other obligations under the control of others.
+Individual membership fees and funding obligations begin at age 13.
+Fees and obligations start at $0 and increase by 1.66% per month, based on the full funding and obligation amount, until the person fully assumes their funding obligations at age 18.
+No one may shelter their fees or funding obligations by conducting transactions through a person with a lower tax or fee obligation.
+These graduated fees and tax obligations do not include sales taxes, business taxes, organization taxes, or other obligations controlled by others.

-When this Amendment requires CRA funding, fees, proportional taxes, among other obligations, an entity implicitly has the option of contracting with private businesses regulated by their CRA and accomplishing the goal of the mandatory obligations.
+When this Amendment requires CRA funding, fees, proportional taxes, and other obligations, a person or entity implicitly has the option to contract with private businesses regulated by their/its CRA to fulfill those obligations.

-Taxes, fees, loan payments, and other obligations may be collected through work in the Charity Economy instead of cash payments.
+Taxes, fees, loan payments, and other obligations may be collected through work in the Charity Economy rather than in cash.

-The fair market value of work in the Charity Economy needs an all-parties involved agreement; if the payment is mandatory by the Sector Board or this Amendment, 50% of the proper Rating System must also agree on the value of the work on the high side.
+The fair market value of work in the Charity Economy requires agreement among all parties involved; if payment is mandatory under the Sector Board or this Amendment, 50% of the respective Rating System must also agree on the value of the work on the high side.

-The Rating System of every Sector must set a Rating Floor regarding adequate funding.
+The Rating System for every Sector must establish a Rating Floor to ensure adequate funding.

-With a 70% vote, the Rating System may require CRA funding as a percentage of an entity's income, sales, real-estate value, or another suitable proportional method.
+With a 70% vote, the respective Rating System may require CRA funding as a percentage of an entity's income, sales, real estate value, or another suitable proportional measure.

-Membership fees must include a head tax collecting no less than 10% of a Sector's overall funding if a proportional funding method is required; the head tax must be credited towards the proportional tax.
+Membership fees must include a head tax that collects at least 10% of a Sector's overall funding if a proportional funding method is required; the head tax must be credited against the proportional tax.

-A Rating System mandated proportional funding method of taxation may not use deductions, exemptions, nor (credits greater than the head tax).
+A mandated proportional tax under this amendment or a Rating System funding method of taxation may not use deductions, exemptions, or credits that exceed the head tax.

-The tax code at the Sector Board level may not be used for welfare; the tax code or fee schedule may only collect funds, not distribute funds; this clause does not authorize taxes at the Sector Board level; this clause limits the Sector Board authority.
+The tax code at the Sector Board/Rating System level may not be used for welfare; the tax code or fee schedule may collect funds but not distribute them; this clause does not authorize taxes at the Sector Board level; this clause limits the Sector Board’s authority.

-The Parent Sector Board may set temporary emergency taxes with a 70% vote to deal with a significant negative externality; a 40% vote repeals the emergency tax; the Parent Sector Board must designate which Sector's CRA's will collect the tax.
+The Parent Sector Board may set temporary one-month emergency taxes by a 70% vote to address a significant negative externality; a 40% vote repeals the emergency tax; and the Parent Sector Board must designate which Sector's CRAs will collect the tax.

-70% of the Sector 3 Sector Board may subjectively exempt, partially or entirely, a person of taxes or CRA fees on personal hardship grounds; the AO Sector Board must distribute the burden of exemption among all CRA's.
+70% of the Sector 3 Sector Board may, on personal hardship grounds, subjectively exempt a person from taxes or CRA fees, in whole or in part; the AO Sector Board must distribute the burden of any exemption among all CRAs.

-A Share-Loan is defined as a percentage of a well-defined property/real-estate value or an entity's income over a well-defined period of time; traditional methods of taxes may be turned into individualized Share-Loans and sold as an asset to a Sector 19 M-CAP.
+A Share-Loan is defined as a percentage of a well-defined property or real-estate value, or of an entity's income, over a well-defined period of time; traditional tax methods may be converted into individualized Share-Loans and sold as an asset to a Sector 19 M-CAP.

 Expected future tax revenue may be sold as an asset to a Sector 19 M-CAP.